pavichan55/Framework_Selenium/README.txt

 8) Locators - Defining all element identifier accordingly.
 Dynamix Xpath Implementation using format
 9) POM model for defining reusable methods
 10) MethodDictionary repo is keyword framework
+11) Containerization has been achieved using docker for test execution

 Yet to be done